Kattenelvis/Obsidian-Vault-master/Qualia.md

 ![[Pasted image 20230719090727.png]]

-Physicalist theory of Qualia: Qualia is or is supervenient on the microphysical.
+Physicalist theory of Qualia: Qualia is identical with the physical, or is supervenient on the microphysical.
 Arguments against include Mary's room, What it's like to be a bat, and the zombie one.

 "Philosophical zombies pose a serious threat to physicalist views of qualia.
 To begin with, if zombie replicas are metaphysically possible, then there is a simple argument that seems to show that phenomenal states are not identical with internal, objective, physical states.
 Suppose objective, physical state _P_ can occur without phenomenal state _S_ in some appropriate zombie replica (in the metaphysical sense of ‘can’ noted above).
 Intuitively _S_ cannot occur without _S_.
 Pain, for example, cannot be felt without pain.
 So, _P_ has a modal property _S_ lacks, namely the property of _possibly_ occurring without _S_.
 So, by Leibniz’ Law (the law that for anything _x_ and for anything _y_, if _x_ is identical with _y_ then _x_ and _y_ share _all_ the same properties), _S_ is not identical with _P_.